 There's lots of fun to be had in Bark City, however; remember the proper etiquette of being a responsible dog owner and visitor:

-- Dogs must be leashed at trailheads and in parking lots, and all other areas that are not designated as off-lease areas or dog parks.
+- Dogs must be leashed at trailheads and in parking lots, and all other areas that are not designated as off-leash areas or dog parks.

 - Bring doggie poop bags to pick up your dog's mess and keep the environment clean.